 3 courses (2 units each)

-- 200A Introductory Colloquium — 1st Fall in the program
+- 200A Introductory Colloquium — Required in 1st Fall

-- 200B Research Colloquium — 1st Spring in the program
+- 200B Research Colloquium — Required in 1st Spring

-- 200B Research Colloquium — repeated in the 2nd Spring in the program
+- 200B Research Colloquium — Also required in the 2nd Spring

 4 courses (4 units each)

-- 201A Foundations in Performance Theory — 1st Fall
+- 201A Foundations in Performance Theory — Required in 1st Fall

-- 201B Current Topics in Performance Theory — 1st Spring
+- 201B Current Topics in Performance Theory — Required in 1st Spring

 - 202 Methodologies in Performance Studies — 202 & 203 are offered in alternate years